projectcalico/calico/master/getting-started/kubernetes/installation/index.md

     },
     "policy": {
         "type": "k8s"
+    },
+    "kubernetes": {
+        "kubeconfig": "</PATH/TO/KUBECONFIG>"
     }
 }
 EOF
 ```

 Replace `<ETCD_IP>:<ETCD_PORT>` with your etcd configuration.
+Replace `</PATH/TO/KUBECONFIG>` with your kubeconfig file.
+See [kubernetes kubeconfig](http://kubernetes.io/docs/user-guide/kubeconfig-file/) for more information about kubeconfig.

-For more information on configuring the Calico CNI plugins, see the [configuration guide](https://github.com/projectcalico/calico-cni/blob/v1.4.1/configuration.md)
+For more information on configuring the Calico CNI plugins, see the [configuration guide](https://github.com/projectcalico/calico-cni/blob/v1.4.1/configuration.md).

 ### 3. Deploy the Calico network policy controller
 The `calico/kube-policy-controller` implements the Kubernetes NetworkPolicy API by watching the Kubernetes API for Pod, Namespace, and